Frederick-S/30-seconds-of-csharp/README.md

 ### DropRightWhile
 Removes elements from the end of a list until the passed function returns true.
 Returns the remaining elements in the list.

-Reverse the list, using `Enumerable.SkipWhile<TSource>(IEnumerable<TSource>, Func<TSource, Boolean>)` to skip the elements of the list until the returned value from the function is true.
+Reverse the list, using `Enumerable.SkipWhile<TSource>(IEnumerable<TSource>, Func<TSource, Boolean>)` to skip the elements of the list until the returned value from the function is `true`.
 Reverse and returns the remaining elements.

 ```cs
 public static List<T> DropRightWhile<T>(List<T> list, Predicate<T> predicate)